Can unwanted advances at a non-work function affect my job?

 Answer:

-If he is not employed and your supervisor does not know of the issue, it would not be sexual harassment.
-What you do regarding the job is up to you.
-You can stay and see how things go or leave if you feel uncomfortable since the advance.
+If your supervisor's husband is not employed by your company and your supervisor is unaware of the incident, it may not constitute sexual harassment.
+The decision to stay or leave your job is ultimately yours.
+You can choose to remain and see how the situation develops or leave if you feel uncomfortable following the advance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.